-If a student fails a first-year semester course in the June examination, s/he may be granted an opportunity to rewrite the examination at a later stage.
+If a student fails a first-year semester course in the June examination, they may be granted an opportunity to rewrite the examination at a later stage.
 This is not a supplementary examination, where the improved result is recorded simply as a pass, irrespective of the mark obtained.
 In a rewrite examination, the classification of the result will reflect the actual mark.

 Students in Foundations of Law may be granted rewrite examinations, to be written in August provided that they obtain at least 35% in their first examination in June.
-The mark obtained in the second examination is recorded as the final mark, except in those instances in which a student has an ACR or an NCR and wishes to obtain a credit in the course failed.
+The mark obtained in the second examination is recorded as the final mark, except in those instances in which a student has an ACR or an NCR and wishes to obtain an unqualified pass.